meltwater/gen_rmq/README.md

 # GenRMQ

-GenRMQ is a set of [behaviours][behaviours] meant to be used to create RabbitMQ consumers and publishers.
+GenRMQ is a set of [behaviours][behaviours] meant to be used to create RabbitMQ consumers and publishers, as fully OTP compliant GenServers.

 Internally it is using the [AMQP][amqp] elixir RabbitMQ client.
-The idea is to reduce boilerplate consumer / publisher code, which usually includes:
+The idea is to reduce boilerplate consumer / publisher code, which usually
+includes:

 - creating connection / channel and keeping it in a state
 - creating and binding queue